Porchetta Sandwich Recipe with Italian Salsa Verde

 How to make porchetta for sandwiches

 Italian salsa verde makes the best porchetta sandwich sauce.
-It's a little like chimichurri and made with minced parsley, capers, garlic, lemon juice, olive oil, and salt.
-The bright flavor goes really well with rich porchetta.
+It’s a little like chimichurri and made with minced parsley, capers, garlic, lemon juice, olive oil, and salt.
+The bright flavor goes really well with the rich porchetta.

-Porchetta Sandwich Recipe
+Porchetta Sandwich Recipe with Italian Salsa Verde

 Ingredients